 Use Red Wine

 Gnats also like red wine!
 If you don’t have vinegar and don’t mind sharing your wine with the gnats and fruit flies, you can use any of the ideas above using red wine.
+By the way – Are Fruit Flies and Gnats the Same?

 Make Harmless Sticky Cards.